replit/river/PROTOCOL.md

 Note that any procedure that has a client-to-server procedure stream (i.e. `stream` and `upload`) can optionally define a single initialization message to be sent to the server before the client starts sending the actual `Input` messages.

 The types of `Input`, `Init`, `Output`, and `Error` MUST be representable as JSON schema.
-The official TypeScript implementation is done via [TypeBox](https://github.com/sinclairzx81/typebox).
+In the official TypeScript implementation, this is done via [TypeBox](https://github.com/sinclairzx81/typebox).
 The server is responsible for doing run-time type validation on incoming messages to ensure they match the handler's type signature before passing it to the handler.

 However, the messages from the client to the server must also contain additional information so that the server knows where to route the message payload.